Angelo is an active volunteer and is proud to have dedicated his life to serving God in MIP as a choir member, lector, and youth leader.

 Being able to serve at MIP makes it feel like I am a part of His creation—I am a part of nature, one with the ecosystem.
 It feels almost like a forest in there; wherever I look, there is greenery.
 This abundance of trees also helps with the supply of oxygen, providing us fresh air wherever we roam.

 When I'm at the Nature Church, it feels like I'm in the province due to the theming and traditional Filipino-inspired design.
-It seems like I'm in an actual park—a nature reserve without modern structures, except of course of the parish office and the youth center.
-A park where kids can sit, run around, play, and relax from a stressful day in the urban landscape.
+It seems like I'm in an actual park—a nature reserve without modern structures, except, of course, the parish office and the youth center.
+A park where kids can sit, run around, play, and relax after a stressful day in the urban landscape.
 It is like a rural area within the city.
 Do you realize how cool that is?

 Entering the gates of the churchyard is like entering another world.
 From the San Lorenzo Ruiz Chapel (which is styled in the same way as the main church) to the stone bridges and walls around the trees and plant boxes, the man-made creek in which water flows strongly when it rains, the luscious greenery that surrounds the structures, and the structures that showcase Filipino design aesthetics, the whole of MIP is totally unique.